 How does this passage impact your view of these regimes?
+How does it impact your view of God?

 Imagine the rulers of these regimes in the shoes of Belshazzar in Daniel 5.
 How should this impact the attitudes and actions of Christians in these regimes?